Tax in Guatemala

 How does Guatemala's corporate tax work?

-Two elective regimes: regimen optativo 25 percent on net profit OR regimen sobre ingresos 5/7 percent on gross.
-Withholding on non-resident dividends 5 percent (treaty rates apply).
-Pillar Two not yet transposed.
-No tax-loss carryforward (Article 40 prohibition).
-Solidarity Tax (ISO) 1 percent on net assets or quarterly gross income operates as effective minimum tax floor (creditable).
-Maquila and Free Zone holidays.
+Two elective regimes: Sobre Utilidades 25% on net profit OR Sobre Ingresos 5%/7% on gross receipts.
+Election is annual and binding.
+No tax-loss carryforward under the net-profit regime (Article 40 prohibition).
+Solidarity Tax (ISO) 1% on net assets or quarterly gross income operates as an effective minimum-tax floor and is creditable against ISR.
+Maquila and Free Zone holidays available.
+Pillar Two not transposed.

 What is the Guatemalan VAT rate?